FRC Driver Station Powered by NI LabVIEW

 If a fault is detected, the indicator for this tab (shown in blue in the image above) will turn red.

 To access settings for the Messages tab, click the Gear icon.
-This will display a menu that will allow you to select the detail level (Errors, Errors+Warnings or Errors+Warnings+Prints), clear the box, launch a larger Console window for viewing messages, or launch the DS Log Viewer.
+This will display a menu that will allow you to clear the box, launch a larger Console window for viewing messages, launch the DS Log Viewer, launch a viewer for program timing, or download log files from the robot.

 The Charts tab plots and displays advanced indicators of robot status to help teams diagnose robot issues: